fernandoka/TFG_Programs/README.md

 # TFG_Programs
-Program I have been developing for my final universitty project.
+Programs I have been developing for my final universitty project.
+They are not finish.